avipars/CS-Resources/math/logic/README.md

 layout: page
 title: Mathematical Logic
-description: "intro to math formalization, deduction, formal proof, and concepts of mathematical logic"
+description: "intro to math formalization, deduction, formal proof, and concepts of mathematical logic.
+There is a little graph theory at the end of the course as well"
 permalink: /math/logic/
 date: '2024-10-09'
 categories: math
 tags:
 - Logic
 - Math
+- Graphs
 image:
 sitemap:
   priority: 0.7